neo4j-partners/neo4j-generative-ai-azure/01-create_openai_key/README.md

 # Set up Open AI API Key
-Tutorial and resources for setting up Google Cloud Dataflow with Neo4j and BigQuery

 # Overview
 Using the following steps you can set up an Azure Open AI API key for use in the Neo4j Azure Generative AI lab.